SigmanGroup/Multiobjective_Optimization/README.md

 ## Logistic Regression

-The logistic regression script is designed to work with
+The logistic regression script is designed to work with two excel spreadsheets: one with ligand descriptors and one reaction data.
+For examples, 'Bisphosphine_descriptors' and 'Bisphosphine_rxn_data'.